The reasons behind a faucet leak

 Issues in the O-ring

-There is something called a stem screw that keeps the faucet handle in place.
+A stem screw keeps the faucet handle in place.
 It also includes a screw with an attached disc called an O ring.
 It is an important place that also leads to drips.
 In some situations, the O ring can become loose or have wear and tear because of using it too often, and this leads to faucets dripping.
-Once this O ring is replaced, the issue can be solved.
+Upon replacing the O ring, the issue can be solved.
 It happens primarily in cartridge faucets.

 Corroded valve seat